 Here's an interesting shot from a location standpoint, because it shows Iverson's elusive Bulldog Bluff in context — something that almost never happened.
 Bulldog Bluff, the sandy area at top left — directly above the three riders bringing up the rear — was a frequently seen feature in the many B-Westerns shot at Iverson, because the slope and the (relatively) soft sand combined to make it the perfect spot for "bulldog" moves — the takedown that ended a chase, typically involving a rider jumping from his horse at full gallop and "bulldogging," or tackling, the other rider, launching him off his horse and bringing them both crashing to the ground.
 Then they would typically have a fistfight in the sand near the base of Bulldog Bluff — with the good guy always winning, naturally.
-Bulldog Bluff is almost never shot from this angle, and because it was displaced years ago by a condo development, it has been a challenge to pinpoint its location.

 The Wall — a key rock feature of the Gorge during the filming era, and one that, sadly, was later destroyed to make way for condos.